stepvda/medical/README.md

 - MRI scans of my brain (2x)
 - CT scan of my head (3x)
 - X-ray of my chest (2x)
 - Psychological testing and journals (3x).
+- EEG reports as well as an EEG recording in EDF file format (from a 24h EEG exam)

 These are normally private files with confidential information.
 I'm sharing this with the world in good faith.